judithleao/Difference-DataAnalysts-and-DataScientists/README.md

 * Part 2 - The Kaggle Job Data

 ##### Part 1 addresses the following questions:
-* How distinctive are the Data Analyst and the Data Scientist roles from each other (Question 1.1.1) and from other roles in the wider field (Question 1.1.2)?
+* How distinctive are the Data Analyst and the Data Scientist roles from each other and from other roles in the wider field (Question 1.1)?
 * Do tools used by Data Analysts differ from tools used by Data Scientists (Question 1.2)?
 * Do tools that Data Analysts and Data Scientists want to use next year differ (Question 1.3)?

-Sections 1.1.1, 1.2 and 1.3 each contain a 3-way split analysis and a 2-way split analysis.
+Sections 1.1, 1.2 and 1.3 each contain a 3-way split analysis and a 2-way split analysis.
 This refers to the definition of the samples:
 * In the **3-way split analysis**, respondents are defined as *Data Analyst only*, *Data Scientist only* and *Data Analyst and Data Scientist*.
 The "only" means that roles *other* than the Data Analyst/Data Scientist role can still be included, i.e. someone who is a Data Analyst and a back-end Developer still counts as *Data Analyst only*.
 The 3-way split is necessary to obtain independent samples for Data Analysts and Data Scientists to allow for significance testing.
 * In the **2-way split analysis**, repondents are defined as *Data Analyst* and/or *Data Scientist*.
 A respondent who is both is in both samples.
 The samples are therefore overlapping, i.e. not independent, and no significance testing was done.